greena13/react-joi-validation/Readme.md

 **Do not modify or replace:**

 * `valuesWithDefaults` - an object containing the deeply merged values stored in state with the default values set using props and the wrapped component's `defaultProps`.
 This is the actual object used internally for validating with the Joi schema, and passed down as props to the wrapped component.
-* `validateAll` - a boolean indicating whether all values should be validated (including those not listed in `validatedValues`).
+* `validateAllValues` - a boolean indicating whether all values should be validated (including those not listed in `validatedValues`).
 Useful for only running the custom validations when all values should be present.
 * `validatedValues` - an array of value paths (strings) that record which values should be validated.
-Should be used in conjunction with `validateAll` to decide if you should validate particular fields even when they are not listed in `validatedValues`.
+Should be used in conjunction with `validateAllValues` to decide if you should validate particular fields even when they are not listed in `validatedValues`.
 * `changingValues` - an array of value paths that indicate which values have changed since the last time the validator was called.
 This is useful for only modifying `values` when certain fields are modified.
 * `props` - the props passed to the validator component.
 This is useful when the `only` option is in effect, for using prop values outside the validation schema to validate values in it.